Synthetic Controls for Experimental Design: Synthetic Control Designs

 The first goal of the experimenter is to choose $w_1,\ldots, w_J$ such that

 for $t=T_0+1, \ldots, T$.
 If equation \eqref{equation:match1} holds, a weighted average of outcomes for the units selected for treatment reproduces the average outcome with treatment for the entire population of $J$ units.
 In practice, however, the choice of $w_1,\ldots, w_J$ cannot directly rely on matching the population average of $Y_{jt}^I$, as in equation \eqref{equation:match1}.
 The quantities $Y_{jt}^I$ are unobserved before time $T_0+1$, and will remain unobserved in the experimental periods for the units that are not exposed to the treatment.
-Instead, we will aim to approximate equation (\ref{equation:match1}) using predictors observed at $T_0$ of the values of $Y_{jt}^I$ for $t>T_0$.
-Notice also that it is not possible to use the solution $w_1=f_1, \ldots, w_J=f_J$, because it would leave no units in the donor pool, making the set of units with $v_j>0$ empty and violating the second condition in (\ref{equation:wrestrictions}).
+Instead, we aim to approximate equation (\ref{equation:match1}) using predictors observed at $T_0$ of the values of $Y_{jT_0+1}^I, \ldots, Y_{jT}^I$.
+Note also that it is not possible to use the weights $w_1=f_1, \ldots, w_J=f_J$, because it would leave no units in the donor pool, making the set of units with $v_j>0$ empty and violating equation \eqref{equation:wrestrictions}.

 The second goal of the experimenter is to choose $v_1,\ldots, v_J$ such that

 or, alternatively,